yohanajocelyn/reversi_python_ai/README.md

 ## 5. Create Virtual Environment (Optional but Recommended)

+**Note:** If you prefer not to create a virtual environment, you can proceed directly to Step 6.

 It's a good practice to create a virtual environment for your Python projects to manage dependencies.
 In your terminal, navigate to the directory where you want to set up the Reversi AI and run: